TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] An echo incorrectly going to all users for "ulx votekick" (Thanks JackYack13).
 	* [FIX] Module cross-contamination in end.lua (Thanks Pon-3).
 	* [FIX] Team vs public chat doing the opposite of what it should for logs and "/me" actions.
 Wonder how long ago Garry needlessly changed that API without us noticing.
+	* [FIX] Promotion bug after using "ulx userallow" on a regular user.
+(Thanks JackYack13).

 v3.54 - *(04/27/12)*
 	* [FIX] XGUI: Hard crash with the os.date function when bans have an extremely long unban time.